sihensel/docs/git.md

 git switch main | switches to the branch 'main' git push origin new_feature | pushes the local branch to remote git fetch origin new_feature | pulls down the branch 'new_feature' without merging it

+## Amending commits
+Sometimes it is necessary to edit a commit, either beacuse the message is incomplete or the author is incorrect.
+`git commit --amend` lets you edit the last commit message (this also works while rebasing).
+`git commit --amend --author="Author Name <email@address.com>" --no-edit` changes the author of the last commit message.

 ## Useful settings